 Go Easy On Yourself; This is A Hard War

 You have to be gentle and develop patience with yourself.
 It took me a long time to finally fight my way out of depression, learn how to get better and even longer to get to where I am now.
 Even now I still have days where I relapse into depression’s dysfunctional embrace.
 That’s the bad news, that I don’t believe these feelings will ever truly fade away completely.
 Just like a cancer of the soul.

 The good news, however, is that they become scars reminding you of your past so you don’t fall back into it.
 They can heal, you just have to be careful about not letting those wounds reopen.

 As the river of time flows by it will gradually take more of the old you with it.
 Washing away the pain and the hurt.

-One a day is all it takes.
+It will leave only a brilliant shining soul where once nothing but a cracked and cold husk stood.
+You will not see immediate results.
+Don’t lose heart though.
+I need you to take another step forward.
+Just one step.
+One step a day is all it takes.
 The bad news is that as you keep slowly moving you probably won’t even notice the difference.